Data Protection Centre/Google Workspace/An Admin's Guide to Google Vault

 How to create a custom retention rule?

-In order to create custom retention rule, you can follow the steps below-
+To create custom retention rule, you can follow the steps below:

 • Step 2: Select the “Service” on which Retention rule needs to be applied.
-You can select from-
+You can choose from:

 Gmail